Alhammoud/gatsby-blog/src/pages/2019-07-13/index.md

 **Why is this bad?**

 Divs are not focusable by keyboards.
-We could make them focussable by adding `tabindex="0"`, but this can still be hacky in the case of inputs.
+We could make them focusable by adding `tabindex="0"`, but this can still be hacky in the case of inputs.

 ### Inputs